 But why is she so hated?

 That’s an interesting question.
-She isn’t the only character in the film that commits and acts that aren’t particularly pleasant.
+She isn’t the only character in the film that commits acts that aren’t particularly pleasant.
 Colin Firth’s character, Jamie finds his wife sleeping with his brother.
 While the audience feels a great deal of sympathy towards Jamie we don’t really get the hatred for his cheating partner or his brother.
 Perhaps it’s the screen time they are afforded?
 Maybe that is deliberate?
-I think it’s her overtly sexual nature that does it and actually, that opens up another, far more profound question.
+I think it’s Mia’s overtly sexual nature that does it and actually, that opens up another, far more profound question.

 Do we find women who enjoy sex a threat?

 In another scene in the movie Mark (Andrew Lincoln) declares his love for his best friend’s girl, Juliet (Keira Knightly).
-This is considered sweet and romantic.
+This is considered by most people to be sweet and romantic.
 But actually, the guy tells his best friend’s wife he loves her.
 Why don’t we all hate him?
 Is it because his advances are based on “love” rather than a sexual urge?
 And are we just assuming that Mia just wants to “bang her boss”?
 Perhaps it’s the implied nature of the advances.
 After all, on Mark’s boards, he does state that he says what he does “without agenda”.
 Or maybe, it’s because of her gender?
 If a woman was holding up those boards to a man while his wife sat upstairs watching TV how would we feel?
 It’s a question worth asking yourself.

 Why don’t we hate Harry more?